Bombay cat: Behaviour

+Domesticated Bombay cats have been noted to thrive as strictly indoor cats, and are able to survive in a single room apartment, so long as all of their needs are met.
+Anecdotally, many prefer quieter surroundings.

 Health

 A healthy Bombay has an average lifespan of 15 years, and some have been known to live up to 20.
 They are prone to nasal and sinus problems, and gingivitis.
 Their food intake should be controlled to avoid overfeeding.